shanteacontrols/OpenDeck/app/README.md

 Root-level `common.h` and `deps.h` files should be avoided.
 If a header is part of the module contract, put it under `shared/`.

-## Drivers and Counts
+## Drivers and Target Counts

 Driver topology belongs under `drivers/`.
-Aggregation headers such as `drivers/count.h` stay with the driver family because they describe hardware or devicetree topology, not the module's public contract.
+Resolved target facts such as switch, analog, output, touchscreen, and storage sizes are exposed through hidden `CONFIG_PROJECT_TARGET_*` symbols generated from the selected target devicetree.

-Current examples:
+Runtime code should use those Kconfig symbols directly when it needs fixed-size collections or compile-time feature selection.
+For example, shared IO headers define collection sizes from symbols such as:

-- `io/analog/drivers/count.h`
+- `CONFIG_PROJECT_TARGET_ANALOG_LOGICAL_COUNT`
-- `io/digital/drivers/count.h`
+- `CONFIG_PROJECT_TARGET_SWITCH_LOGICAL_COUNT`
-- `io/outputs/drivers/count.h`
+- `CONFIG_PROJECT_TARGET_OUTPUT_LOGICAL_COUNT`
-- `io/touchscreen/drivers/count.h`
+- `CONFIG_PROJECT_TARGET_TOUCHSCREEN_COMPONENT_COUNT`

-Shared module headers may include these count headers when collection sizes or cross-module layout depend on them.
+This keeps the target topology resolved in one place: the build's devicetree/Kconfig pass.
+Tests that need target-shaped data import the generated target config from a built application image instead of parsing target overlays.

 ## Common Image Code